-- 8. 7.1 Task briefings will be called by the Director at times published on the Official Notice Board.
+- 8.7.1 Task briefings will be called by the Director at times published on the Official Notice Board.
 Alternative methods may be used as announced in the General Briefing.
-At the briefing the following information will be given verbally, by written circular, or by posted notices: - a) Meteorological information - b) Air traffic and safety information (if any) - c) Task Data - 7.2 Where written information is supplied, adequate study time should be allowed before the briefing proceeds (as specified in the COH).
+At the briefing the following information will be given verbally, by written circular, or by posted notices: - a) Meteorological information - b) Air traffic and safety information (if any) - c) Task Data - 8.
+7.2 Where written information is supplied, adequate study time should be allowed before the briefing proceeds.